Webreaper/EFCore6TableJoinBug/README.md

 * `BasketEntries` is a single foreign-key relation to `Image`.

 This gives me a many-to-many relationship between image and tag, via ImageTag.
-Since BasketEntry and Image are one-to-one, starting with db.BasketEntries acts as a filter (there is only one record in BasketEntries).
+Since BasketEntry and Image are one-to-one, starting with db.BasketEntries acts as a filter (there is only a handful of records in BasketEntries).

 The performance characteristics are the issue - I noticed that when I get to 500k images and 1.2m ImageTag records, the above code takes more than 3 seconds to pull back the single record from BasketEntries, and hence